poison291/Riff-Music-Player/README.md

 Unauthorized use of this software will result in immediate execution — and no, we don't mean running the program.

-Violators will be hunted down by our elite team of developers (just me, at 2am), tried in a court of rubber ducks, and sentenced to debugging CSS on Internet Explorer for eternity.
+Violators will be hunted down by our elite team of developers

 You have been warned.